 We seek to provide services and methodologies that we believe are critical to maximizing production economics.
 Our services cover the lifecycle of an offshore oil or gas field.
 We operate primarily in deepwater in the U.S. Gulf of Mexico, Brazil, North Sea, Asia Pacific and West Africa regions.
 In addition to servicing the oil and gas market, our Robotics operations are contracted for the development of renewable energy projects (wind farms).
-As of June 30, 2018, our consolidated backlog that is supported by written agreements or contracts totaled \$1.4 billion, of which \$268.6 million is expected to be performed over the remainder of 2018.
+As of September 30, 2018, our consolidated backlog that is supported by written agreements or contracts totaled \$1.2 billion, of which \$121 million is expected to be performed over the remainder of 2018.
 The substantial majority of our backlog is associated with our Well Intervention business segment.
-As of June 30, 2018, our well intervention backlog was \$1.0 billion, including \$197.5 million expected to be performed over the remainder of 2018.
-Our contract with BP to provide well intervention services with our Q5000 semi-submersible vessel, our agreements with Petróleo Brasileiro S.A. ("Petrobras") to provide well intervention services offshore Brazil with the Siem Helix 1 and Siem Helix 2 chartered vessels, and our fixed fee agreement for the HP I represent approximately 87% of our total backlog as of June 30, 2018.
+As of September 30, 2018, our well intervention backlog was \$0.9 billion, including \$89 million expected to be performed over the remainder of 2018.
+Our contract with BP to provide well intervention services with our Q5000 semi-submersible vessel, our agreements with Petróleo Brasileiro S.A. ("Petrobras") to provide well intervention services offshore Brazil with the Siem Helix 1 and Siem Helix 2 chartered vessels, and our fixed fee agreement for the HP I represent approximately 89% of our total backlog as of September 30, 2018.
 Our contracts are in certain cases cancelable without penalty.
 In addition, if there are cancellation fees, the amount of those fees can be substantially less than the rates we would have generated had we performed the contract.
-Accordingly, backlog is not necessarily a reliable indicator of total annual revenues for our services as contracts may be added, renegotiated, deferred, canceled and in many cases modified while in progress, and reduced rates, fines and penalties may be imposed by our customers.
+Backlog is not necessarily a reliable indicator of revenues derived from these contracts as services may be added; contracts may be renegotiated, deferred, canceled and in many cases modified while in progress; and reduced rates, fines and penalties may be imposed by our customers.